 “It would be of enormous added value if we were able to better predict on the basis of all those MRI characteristics how the tumor will evolve and what that means for the patient in the future,” says Johan Koekkoek, neuro-oncologist in LUMC and MC Haaglanden.

-The close collaboration that has been established between Erasmus MC, TU Delft and LUMC with MRI experts, computational scientists, engineers and clinicians is a key success factor for realizing the ambition to enable biopsy-free image-based diagnosis of cancers.
-The support to provide a personalized treatment selection and treatment monitoring is envisioned as a template for similar Medical Delta innovations in the care of other cancer types.
+The close collaboration that has been established between Erasmus MC, TU Delft and LUMC with MRI experts, computational scientists, engineers and clinicians is a key success factor for realizing the ambition to realize 3D image-based diagnosis of cancers.
+The support to provide a personalized treatment selection and treatment monitoring of brain tumors is envisioned as a template for similar Medical Delta innovations in the care of other cancer types.